-An estimated two billion people play video games, and the global video game market will generate just shy of $100 billion in 2016.
+Around two billion people play video games, and the global video game market will generate almost $100 billion in 2016.
 That’s a lot of players, and an awful lot of spending, but what are the game mechanics behind this success?

-A large factor in the meteoric success of video games lies in their ability to engage players in ways that most other media could only dream of.
+A large factor in the success of video games is their ability to engage players in ways other media can’t.
 You’re not just a passive observer watching a narrative unfold.
 Instead, you take centre-stage, playing a leading role in events, and ultimately forming your very own story.

 Of course, it would have been impossible for the success of video games to slip under the radar.
 That’s why so many companies have caught onto the notion of gamification: